untillpro/scm4j/scm4j-vcs-test/README.md

   - Folder where vcs-related operations are executed.
 Provides thread- and process-safe repository of working folders.
 See [pk-vcs-api](https://github.com/ProjectKaiser/pk-vcs-api) for details
 - Test Repository
   - A VCS Repository which is used to execute vcs operations which are being tested.
-  - Generates new before and deletes after each test
+  - New Test Repository is generated before and deleted after each test
   - Named randomly (uuid is used)

 # Overall testing process